GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 10. For the website to have a coherent look.
 11. For everything to work.

-These user stories were used to inform the design of the site.
-I decided that the website structure would consist of four pages to fulfil specific needs, as follows.
+Based on these user stories, I decided that the website structure shall consist of four pages with different feature to meet specific user requirements, as follows:
-### Home page
+## Home page
-About Me, Ethos, Testimonial
+About Me, Ethos and Testimonial sections.
-### Music page
+## Music page
-Audio Player
+Audio Player.
-### Resources page
+##  Resources page
-Table of PDF resources and links to external websites
+Table of PDF resources and links to external websites.
-### Enquiries page
+## Enquiries page
-A contact form
+Contact form.
 # Design Choices
-The visual style came together quite late in the project after several unsuccessful attempts at using images of paintings as a "hero" type image.
-I felt that they looked fine on a laptop, however they didn't scale down to small viewports very well, and also seemed to dominate the look of the website too much.
--These were replaced with a simpler image of a piano keyboard outline, to which colour-gradient fills have been applied to the piano keys.
-This image was chosen because it is visually striking, and together with the text logo, instantly relays the subject matter of the website to the user upon opening a page.
-- The background colour is ivory #fffff0, of course, and the dark colour of the text is chosen to match the black keys on a piano #221d17.
-- The "black" keys in the main jumbotron image have actually been coloured dark blue, as they looked too dark on screen when completely black.
 - The font is Roboto, from Google fonts.
-I chose this because it is very clear and easy to read, and it's bold lines fit in nicely with the rest of the page design.
+I chose this because it is very clear and easy to read, and it's bold lines fit in well with the rest of the page design.
+- The main image, displayed below the logo on each page, is a simple outline drawing of a piano-keyboard, to which pastel coloured gradient fills have been applied.
+This image was chosen because it is visually striking, and together with the text logo, instantly relays the subject matter of the website to the user upon them opening a page.
+- The "black" keys in the main piano image have been coloured dark blue, as they looked too dark on screen when completely black.
+- The background colour is ivory #fffff0, to match the white keys on a piano.
+Text and borders are black #221d17, to match the black keys on a piano.
+- For page navigation, a simple primary RGBY colour is given to each of the navigation icons.
+The order of the colours here matches the order of the colours on the piano keyboard image.
-- The internal links in the about me section are coloured BGY to match the navigation icons.
+- The internal links in the 'about me' section are coloured RGBY to match the navigation icons.
 - The social link button icons are displayed in their original brand colours to stand out.
-- For page navigation, a simple RGBY colour is given to the navigation icons.
-The order of the colours here matches the order of the colours on the piano keyboard image.
 - The buttons are silver-grey, to make them noticeable but not intrusive, flashing pink when pressed to provide feedback to the user.
 - The overlay shapes displayed over the piano keyboard image on each page matches the RGBY theme of the corresponding navigation icons, and this theme is extended through some of the elements throughout.
-- The audio player on the Music page has a simple UI, with intuitive controls.
+- The audio player on the music page has a simple UI, with intuitive controls.
 Green borders are applied to the buttons to tie the player into the colour scheme used in the navbar icons.
-- The Resources section information is presented using Bootstrap's .table-striped and .table-light classes.
+- The resources section information is presented using Bootstrap's .table-striped and .table-light classes.
 - The links to other webpages on the resources page are dark blue, as are the PDF file download links.
-- Bootstrap layout classes are applied to the elements in order to achieve page designs that are responsive.
-- Overall, I am happy with the design and layout at small and medium screen sizes, and I think it looks best at these sizes.
-- I am not completely happy with the layout at large screen sizes as I feel there is too much white space visible on-screen.
-In future I may add in more elements that appear at the viewport edges on large screen sizes.
 - Elements which have square corners (e.g. buttons) have been rounded off to slighty soften the overall look.
+- Bootstrap is used throughout, for the convenience of it's prebuilt components which can be readily modified to suit, and for it's grid and sizing system.
+Overall, I am happy with the design and layout at small and medium screen sizes, and I think it looks best at these sizes.
+I am not completely happy with the layout at large screen sizes as I feel there is too much white space visible at the edge of the screen.
+In future I may rectify this by adding in more elements that appear at viewport edges on large screen sizes.
 ## Colours
-In order to obtain a coherent look, I have tried to use structure when choosing colours, as follows:
+In order to obtain a coherent look, I have used structure when choosing colours.
+There are essentially three distinct pallettes, as follows:
--The background colour is ivory #fffff0, chosen because it's the classic colour of white piano keys.
+- The background colour is ivory #fffff0, chosen because it's the classic colour of white piano keys.
 Similarly, the colour of the text and borders, #221d17 was chosen because it closely matches the colour of the black keys on a piano.
--For menu navigation icons, primary colours RGBY are used.
+- For menu navigation icons, primary colours RGBY are used.
--On the main piano image in the header, the white keys are coloured in a sequence of pastel shades of red, green, blue, yellow, orange, purple, silver.
+- On the main piano image in the header, the white keys are coloured in a sequence of pastel shades of red, green, blue, yellow, orange, purple, silver.
 These colours are chosen to be softer than the navigation icon colours.
-The idea is to give the site an 'educational' look, somewhat akin to that of a school textbook.
+The idea is to give the site an 'educational' look, somewhat akin in style to that of a school textbook.
-##Styling
+## Styling
--Colour gradients are used on many elements to add interest to the visual design.
+- Colour gradients are used on many elements to add interest to the visual design.
--Rounded edges are used on most elements.
+- Rounded edges are used on many elements to soften the overall look.
--A hint of transpareny has been added to the navbar, care has been taken to ensure all text is still clearly ledgible.
-This makes the page look better, and provides subtle feedback to the user when they scroll the page.
+- A hint of transpareny has been added to the navbar, whilst care has been taken to ensure all text is still clearly ledgible.
+This makes the page look better, and also provides subtle feedback to the user when they scroll the page.
 # Wireframes & Prototype build
 These wireframes were created to outline the basic structure of the site.
+The fnished version is fairly close to these, the main changes are the logo, which has been changed to two lines to fit onto small screen sizes, and the social links, which have been moved to be above the cards in the footer, as I thought they may not be noticed right at the bottom of the page.

 ![Piano Lessons with Greg Kaighin | Home](assets/wireframes/Home.png)